ljunggren/boozang-docs/README.md

 ###### Data

-In all these fields you can also bind data.
-As an example, to set headers as data this can be done as an object, for instance, "jsonheader", "Accept", "json".
+In all these fields, you can also bind data.
+As an example, to set headers as data, this can be done as an object, for instance, "jsonheader", "Accept", "json".
 To reference it on the actions-details use {{$test.jsonheader}} in the header field.

 ## Extract data API call